HBSTech/Kentico13CoreBaseline/README.md

 If using IIS, there is also a `web.config`, you will have to update the aspNetCore processPath to point to the project's .exe file.

+## Adding DocumentOGImage Field
+The Baseline site references the `DocumentOGImage` field in the DocumentCustomData element for the Image.
+While it's not required, in order to leverage this, you will need to add this field using the `XperienceCommunity.PageCustomDataControlExtender` to page types you wish to leverage it.
+	1. In the Kentico Admin, go to `Administration Interface` and go to `Form Controls`
+	2. Create a New form control:
+ - Inherits from an existing
+   - Display Name: Media Selector (CustomData)
+   - Code Name: MediaSelector_CustomData
+   - Inherit from: Media Selection
+   - Control Extender: XperienceCommunity.PageCustomDataControlExtender (class
+   XperienceCommunity.PageCustomDataControlExtender.CustomDataControlExtender)
+   - Save
+ - Add property
+   - FieldName: UseDocumentCustomData
+   - Data Type: Boolean
+   - Required: True
+   - Default Value: True
+   - Caption: Store value on Document
+   - Description: If false, will store on Node instead
+3. Next, either create a base page type with a `Field without database representation` and assign your page types to it, or just add a `field without database representation` directly to your page types, and configure the field as follows:
+ - Field Name: DocumentOGImage
+ - Data Type: Text
+ - Size: 500
+ - Field Caption: OG Image
+ - Field Description: This data is stored in the Document's Custom Data Fields
+ - Explanation Text: Recommended 1200x627 pixels and max 5mb size.
+ - Form Control: Media Selector (CustomData)

+This will allow you to save the Media Image to the DocumentCustomData field.

+**Versioning**:
+To enable versioning on the DocumentCustomData field (which is used for the Image MetaData in the baseline), please see the [Register VersionManager](https://github.com/wiredviews/xperience-page-custom-data-control-extender) step, which adds XML elements to your web.config

 # UPGRADING FROM EXISTING BASELINE

 ## Upgrading from Baseline V1 (13.0.5-13.0.15) to V2 (13.0.16+)